HOW TO SUBMIT

 - Labour conflicts: transformations and frictions inside and outside the workplaces.

-Convenors: Valeria Piro (University of Milan) & Giuliana Sanò (University of Messina).
+Convenors: Valeria Piro (University of Padova) & Giuliana Sanò (University of Messina).

 - Narratives and counter-narratives in the migration battlefield.